ajaymehul/stelligent-u/04-vpcs/README.md

 instance, can you still reach the instance from the outside?_

 Test it out with the AWS console.

+> Recreating the NAT Gateway, and updating the route table brought back internet connectivity.
+Deattaching the EIP from public EC2 killed the ssh connection.

 #### Lab 4.1.8: Network ACL